Pathoschild/smapi-mod-dump/source/Little NPCs/README.md

 Replacement NPCs for your children must be provided by content packs.
 See [NPC data](https://stardewvalleywiki.com/Modding:NPC_data).
 Note that NPCDispositions must not be provided by your content pack, these are generated and handled internally by the mod.

-The mod provides 6 ContentPatcher tokens:
+Starting from version 1.1, the mod provides 2 ContentPatcher tokens:

+* Candidus42.LittleNPCs/FirstLittleNPC
+* Candidus42.LittleNPCs/SecondLittleNPC

+Every token supports these arguments:

-* Candidus42.LittleNPCs/FirstLittleNPCName
+* Name
-* Candidus42.LittleNPCs/FirstLittleNPCDisplayName
+* DisplayName
-* Candidus42.LittleNPCs/FirstLittleNPCGender
+* Gender
-* Candidus42.LittleNPCs/SecondLittleNPCName
+* BirthSeason
-* Candidus42.LittleNPCs/SecondLittleNPCDisplayName
+* BirthDay
-* Candidus42.LittleNPCs/SecondLittleNPCGender
+* Age

+The 1.0 tokens are still there but shouldn't be used for new development.

+Only one argument can be given at a time.
+Token arguments are passed after a colon.
+For example, if you want the internal name of FirstLittleNPC, use
+`{{Candidus42.LittleNPCs/FirstLittleNPC: Name}}`

 In your content pack, use these tokens instead of hard-coded names and genders.